 - Your Resource Development Officer will submit the completed proposal and budget for a series of internal approvals including Restricted Accounting; Provost's office, and the President's office for final review and approval.

 - Once all approvals are secured, your grant will be submitted to the funding agency.

 4. Grant Award and Management

-- Awards can be announced after several weeks or months.
+- Awards can take several weeks or months.
 Oftentimes, the application will specify award dates.

-- Once an award has been announced, your grant writer will setup a Grant Kickoff Meeting with you to discuss reporting due dates, project deliverables, hiring staff and/or evaluators, and any other grant-related tasks.
+- Once an award has been announced, the Grant Compliance Officer will setup a Grant Kickoff Meeting to discuss reporting due dates, project deliverables, hiring staff and/or evaluators, and any other grant-related tasks.

-- Once your project is funded, you will be directed to Restricted Accounting, which will help you begin implementing your project budget.
+- Before any grant funds can be spent, you will be directed to Restricted Accounting for guidance with implementing your project budget.